agfoes/611-proj/README.md

-Hello!
-This is my BIOS 611 data science project.
+# BIOS 611 Project

-# 611-proj
+Data analysis of City of Chicago, Illinois crime data reported between 2018 and 2023.